Skip to content

 A situation faced by a pastor with his teenage daughter forces the question, who is the gospel for, anyway?

-A small, red and black bug with outsized antennae clings to the petals of a pink flower.
+A small bug with a red head, black thorax, six red legs, and outsized black antennae clings to the petals of a pink flower.
+The background is blurred strips of green and grey.

 Introducing “View from the Pews” – Part 2